-In 1979, when Pat Benatar's first album came out, it reached number 12 in the U.S. Her next output was the EP that contained “Hit Me With Your Best Shot,” which broke up the US Top Ten, selling more than a million copies and getting to gold status.
+In 1979, when Pat Benatar's first album came out, it reached number 12 in the US.
+Her next output was the EP that contained “Hit Me With Your Best Shot,” which broke into the US Top Ten, selling more than a million copies and getting to gold status.

 Benatar was a lady of the eighties.
 She saw further success with songs such as “Shadows of the Night” and “Love is a Battlefield.”
-Thanks to these songs and plenty more, which you'll still hear on the radio if you take the time to search, helped turn Benatar into one of the best female rock stars ever.
+Thanks to these songs and plenty more, which you'll still hear on the radio, Benatar turned into one of the best female rock stars ever.

 Pat Benatar Today

 She's had four Grammys and two RIAA-certified multi-platinum albums, but Pat Benatar has only released one album of new material since her 1997 output, “Innamorata.”
 In 2003 she released the album “Go,” but it didn't have nearly as much success as much of her other material.